By Nicole F.

 Marketing - Bentley Workspaces

 Understanding the dynamics of your team is probably the most significant factor that dictates the output of your organisation.
 How we work is driven by who we are as a person – unique, different, and incomparable.
-As a leader, it is your responsibility to acknowledge these differences and come up with ways to accommodate these working styles.
+One of the biggest challenges that we encounter is acknowledging these differences and providing solutions to accommodate these working styles.

 Given the technology and all the current trends that are available today, finding the right solution can be overwhelming.
 One obvious thing is, your workspace should be a reflection of your people, your culture and your brand.